 Being accepted for who you are is bound to make you feel good.
-Lindsay-Rae McIntyre, Chief Diversity Officer at IBM, says, “When every employee feels safe and supported, they can be their best, authentic selves.”
+IBM’s Chief Diversity Officer says, “When every employee feels safe and supported, they can be their best, authentic selves.”

 And she’s not alone in that opinion.
 Studies show that the more compassion and emotional support an employee experiences at work, the higher their levels of well-being and performance.

 Darius Glover felt the power of this on his first day as a Digital Strategist at IBM’s New York City office.
 Glover, who is an early career professional and identifies as part of the LGBT+ community, helps lead multiple working groups at the company, including IBM’s Black Network of New York.
 “When you’re allowed to stand on who you really are—instead of focusing your energy trying to hide a part of yourself—you can actually put more energy into your job,” he says.

 For London-based Acquisition Sales Leader Vicki Cooper, acceptance in the workplace is a huge part of why she continues to grow her career at IBM as a working mom.
 “I work long hours, but sometimes, I need the flexibility to do something with the children, and I have to catch up later,” says Cooper, “To me, acceptance is all about flexibility.”

 Cooper works to extend these principles of acceptance and flexibility to every employee.
 As the leader of IBM’s women’s network in the UK, she empowers women with the soft skills they need to advocate for their own growth and needs, which creates positive ripples throughout the organization.